 But “Blackout” doesn’t have to mean black.
 Turns out its the weight of the fabric and other qualities that eliminate light, not the color.
 So feel free to have fun with colors when shopping for blackout curtain material for your campervan.

-The number one, most important consideration when insulating a campervan
+Perhaps the number one, most important consideration when insulating a campervan, is moving air.